 We’ve split up our suggestions into two categories: indoor activities and outdoor activities.
-Check out the indoor activities below for rainy, chilly days and then just scroll down a bit further for all the outdoor fun that you can do when the weather is nicer.
+Check out the indoor activities below for rainy, chilly days and then just scroll down a bit further for all the outdoor fun that you can do year-round.

 Indoor activities